Written by Milly Whitehead on 02 / 07 / 2023

 Now, to start, we have a Pochard duck.
 You might be thinking that a duck is nothing special, but you would be wrong.
 With a total population of under 100 in the world, the Madagascar Pochard is the rarest duck in the world!
 This exceptionally rare species was thought to be extinct for many years, but back in 2006, roughly 20 were discovered at Lake Mastaborimena.

-So, in 2006 the Durrell Wildlife Conservation Trust and Wildfowl and Wetlands Trust began a breeding program.
+So, in 2006 the Durrell Wildlife Conservation Trust and Wildfowl and Wetlands Trust began a breeding programme.
 By 2013, the researchers had managed to successfully raise the population from 20 to 80!

 The initial decline in the population of the Pochard duck was caused by the loss of nesting sites and by the introduction of new species to their habitat.
 However, they are still vulnerable to extinction due to the scarcity of the food within their habitat.
 The IUCN has classified them as a critically endangered bird…Better get a picture before it’s too late!

-This is a rather strange looking insect as you can see.
+This is a rather strange looking insect.
 This insect is named so, due to its enormously long neck!

 With an average of 2.5cm, this insect is among the largest insects of the ‘Weevil family’.
 Most of its body parts are black, however, it has a shell that covers their hind legs, called the Elytra.